 Which vaccine you will be offered

-Regardless of which COVID-19 vaccine course you had previously, you will be offered a single booster dose of either the:
+If you are 30 years or older, you will be offered a single booster dose of either the:

 Booster dose safety

 An mRNA COVID-19 vaccine booster dose has been:

 - recommended by the National Immunisation Advisory Committee (NIAC) in Ireland in people aged 16 and over 3 months after finishing a course of COVID-19 vaccines

 - licensed by the European Medicines Agency (EMA) in people aged 18 and over 6 months after finishing a course of COVID-19 vaccine

 There have not been any concerns about serious side effects in people who have received a booster dose so far.

 If you have any concerns about getting a booster, talk to your GP, nurse, pharmacist or vaccinator.

 Unlike after your first or second dose, you will not need to wait 15 minutes after your COVID-19 booster dose.

 But you will still be asked to sit and wait after your vaccine for 30 minutes if you have ever had a severe allergic reaction (anaphylaxis).